🛡️ Do you want to get rid of ads? Register here — and experience the blog undisturbed. The only things you’ll need are cookies and coffee.

 </condition>

-The function offers a high level of versatility, allowing you to define and execute queries similar to those created in the query editor.
 A useful tip is to first create your query in the query editor and then extract the XML source code of the query section.
 This XML code can be directly copied into the queryDef XML structure, enabling you to effortlessly create and test complex queries.
 This streamlined approach empowers you to leverage the full potential of queryDef and efficiently handle various query scenarios.

 var query = xtk.queryDef.create(